GetOffMyBiscuits/JavaFX-Client-Scheduler/README.txt

 README: CLIENT SCHEDULER

 Application Name: 	Client Scheduler
 Version: 		        0.1
-Class:			    C195 Software II
 Author: 		        Joshua Hillary
 Date: 			        10-21-2022
-Email: 			    jhilla9@wgu.edu
+Email: 			        j.andrew.hillary@gmail.com

 IDE: 			        IntelliJ IDEA 2022.1.3
 Java Version: 		18.0.1
 JavaFX SDK: 		  18
 JDBC Driver: 		  mysql-connector-java-8.0.22

 PURPOSE
 The purpose of the Client Scheduler is to perform appointment scheduling by creating, updating, and deleting Appointment and Customer records from a local MySQL database in a simple graphical user interface.
 It also includes a login page that verifies users based on the stored user records in the database.
 There is also a reports page that displays appointments for each contact, as well as total appointments by month and type, and total customers by state.